Anyone here seen Charlotte’s Web? Do you remember them stressing how beneficial spiders are to us and our world?

 The best way to attract Argiope aurantia and other beneficial spiders is by displaying attractive real estate.
 Yes, provide protection from the elements.

-They are always on the lookout for cozy little hovels to call home, whether they’re tall grass, crops, bales of hay, or moist mulch.
+They are always on the lookout for cozy little hovels to call home, whether they are tall grasses, crops, bales of hay, or moist mulch.

 Lifespan

-Honestly, a garden spider’s lifespan depends on where it’s located as well as its sex.
+Honestly, a garden spider’s lifespan depends on where it is located, as well as on its sex.

-Typically, a male will often die after mating with a female, since he either gets eaten or his life is just up.
+Typically, a male will often die after mating with a female, since he either gets eaten or his life is over.

-The female will usually live long enough to produce an egg sac or two before dying herself once the heavy frosts hit.
+The female will usually live long enough to produce an egg sac or two before dying herself once the heavy frost hits.

-Of course, if the weather in your area is frequently mild, you might see the same female living for one or two years before passing on.
+Of course, if the weather in your area is frequently mild, you might see the same female living for one or two years before passing away.

-The easier question is, What don’t they eat?
+The easier question is, what do they not eat?

 If it flies, hops, or crawls and is unlucky enough to wander into the spider’s web, it’s a straight-up lunch, no questions asked.